datalad-handbook/book/docs/usecases/RStudio_user.rst

-  While the original repositories are described as pure Git repositories here, most of the scenario was actually tested using a :term:`GIN` repository with git-annex, with :term:`submodule`\s for data and for code, that were created using the [Tonic tool and templates](https://gin-tonic.netlify.app).
+  While the original repositories are described as pure Git repositories here, most of the scenario was actually tested using a :term:`GIN` repository with git-annex, with :term:`submodule`\s for data and for code, that were created using the `Tonic tool and templates <https://gin-tonic.netlify.app>`_ .
-  Note that the template itself [was ported from a single GitHub repository into DataLad datasets](https://gin-tonic.netlify.app/installation/template_repository/).
+  Note that the template itself `was ported from a single GitHub repository into DataLad datasets <https://gin-tonic.netlify.app/installation/template_repository/>`_ .